lenhanpham/chatpdf/Online-ChatPDF/README.md

 # PDF Chat Using Model API

 ## Overview
-This PDF Chatbot is a web application that allows users to upload PDF documents and ask questions about their content.
+The PDF Chat Model API is a web application that allows users to upload PDF documents and ask questions about their content.
+The application utilizes various AI models to generate answers based on the information extracted from the uploaded PDFs.
 Your PDF files are stored offline and totally safe.
-The application utilizes various AI models to generate answers based on the information extracted from the uploaded PDFs.

-A chatbot using an offline model (Deepseek-r1:7b) is also available for those who would like to use offline models with their powerful PCs or Laptops.

 ![image-20250210234549801](UI.png)